open source LLM

 Once OpenCode starts, point it at your repository and use it like any other terminal coding agent for explaining code, refactoring files, writing tests, or implementing features.

-If you want a smaller local footprint, Ollama also provides smaller Qwen 3.5 tags such as qwen3.5:4b, qwen3.5:9b, and qwen3.5:27b.
+If you want a smaller local footprint, Ollama also provides smaller Qwen 3.6 variants (for example 27B-class options).
+Check the live Ollama model page for currently available tags.

 Why This Setup Works Well